 Daytime events.
 In addition to solar observing on the deck, during the day there will be talks and workshops, a ‘”swap table” for astro items on Friday, and outdoor activities.
 Talks are held in the large yurt “lecture hall,” with overflow audio and video in an adjacent tent.
 This year we plan to have video in the tent, not just sound and slides.

 Outdoor hikes and other local activities generally start on the yurt deck.
-More distant trips (NRAO and Cass) will organize carpools on the deck if you don’t wish to drive alone.
+More distant trips (Cass) will organize carpools on the deck if you don’t wish to drive alone.

-Check the program schedule for times, and check the electronic message boards at the main yurt for updates.
-Real-time weather will also be shown on the message boards.
+Check the program schedule for times, and check the electronic message screens at the main yurt for updates.
+Real-time weather will also be shown on the message screen.
 Announcements will also be made over the FRS.